Characters of the Tekken series: Lidia Sobieska

-Her grandfather was once the prime minister of their country before her.
+She is an old friend of Eddy Gordo who she has not seen him for ten years since the incident caused Eddy's tragic life begin in Tekken 3.
+Lidia's grandfather was once the prime minister of their country before her.
 The reason she became her grandfather's successor at a young age immediately, is because her father was killed in a helicopter crash in which someone attempted an assassination on her grandfather, this being the main reason she entered the political world.
 Due to having had spent too long with martial arts prior to entering the political world, she sometimes slips into speaking like she is in the dojo whilst on the phone with her aide during her political career.
 After receiving a letter from Heihachi, but knowing he would be planning a hostile takeover on her country, she enters The King of Iron Fist tournament to defend her people.
-However, combined by the seventh tournament's cancellation and Heihachi's true death at the hands of Kazuya, what become the fate of Lidia's home country is unknown.
+However, as the seventh tournament's cancellation and Heihachi's true death at the hands of Kazuya, his existence as an oppressor who wields the devil's power threatens Lidia's country and other nations even more, causing her to re-enter the King of Iron Fist once again, while also enlists Manji Clan to rescue Eddy, and help their fellow allies to oppose Kazuya in Tekken 8.